i4ali/automation-fdms/README.md

 # automation-fdms
 Test automation project for FDMS software

-Project root contains sub-project automation-UI and potentially automation-backend in the near future
+Project root contains sub-projects automation-UI and potentially automation-backend in the near future

 ## automation-UI
 UI automation is done using Python binding for selenium v3